The Modern Revenue Methodology for Education Firms.

 Funding shapes timing

-ESSER, Title I/II/IV, capital, grants, and bond cycles dictate when — not whether — to buy.
+Federal and state dollars, local funds, grants, and bond cycles dictate when, not whether, to buy.

 4. 04